gwiederhecker/ToPython/README.md

 The formatted expression will be copied ot your clipboard, ready to paste on Python;

 Not tested for every possible combination; use at your risk

+# Installation

+To install the package, download it, click on Mathematica' File menu-> Install->From file...
+Select the file on your disk and you should be ready to go.